Origins of the Samurai:

 The samurai, a class of highly skilled warriors, gradually developed in Japan after the Taika reforms of 646 CE.
 The reforms included land redistribution and heavy new taxes, meant to support an elaborate Chinese-style empire.
 As a result, many small farmers had to sell their land and work as tenant farmers.

 Meanwhile, a few large landholders amassed power and wealth, creating a feudal system similar to medieval Europe's.
-This top-heavy system proved unwieldy, and crumbled within a few centuries.
 As in Europe, the new feudal lords needed warriors to defend their riches.
 Thus, the samurai warrior (or "bushi") was born.

 Early Feudal Era Samurai: